SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 ### Important rule

-The RTA Wizard floating guide is markdown-driven.
-User-facing guide text should be maintained in `docs/help/*.md` using the configured wizard step blocks, and screenshots should be maintained in `docs/help/assets/`.
+The RTA Wizard floating guide and pop-out guide are markdown-driven.
+User-facing guide text should be maintained in `docs/help/*.md` using explicit wizard step blocks, and screenshots should be maintained in `docs/help/assets/`.

 The generated `frontend/help/wizard-guide.json` is build output and should not be hand-edited.

 ---